hashgraph/hedera-mirror-node/docs/operations.md

 5. Run migration

-   Run the migration script in the folder `hedera-mirror-importer/src/main/resources/db/scripts/timescaledb/`:
+   Run the migration script that was previously extracted:

     ```shell
     $ ./migration.sh